carafelix/rochambeau/README.md

 - Ability to select the number of rounds to be played.

-- Set color scheme dark/light based on user browser preference and toggable.
+- Set color scheme dark/light based on user browser preference and toggleable.

 - background music is mixed array with independent random intervals, with a fixed parameter limit, giving a unique user experience each time.